Eligibility for Undergraduate Housing

 Students sometimes incorrectly assume that they have a guarantee of 12 quarters which can be taken at any time and over more than 4 years.
 This is not true.
 Students have four guarantee years and any time a student lives in housing for an entire academic year or a portion of an academic year, one guarantee year is used.

 Guarantee years are used when living in any on campus undergraduate residence, graduate residence, or off-campus subsidized residence.
-This includes Greek houses and private title houses.
+This includes Greek houses, even when living as a boarder.
 The following students use guarantee years in the same fashion as all other students: residence staff, house officers, students with disabilities/medical accommodations, “pulled in" roommates of staff or students with medical assignments, and pre-assigned students.

 If I have a guarantee year remaining, am I guaranteed housing for any quarter I choose?